 Because the modern house of Israel rejects God’s Word, the foundation of all true knowledge, God declares, “My people are destroyed for lack of knowledge” (Hos.
 4:6).
 He describes them as blind men groping around in spiritual darkness (Isa.
 59:9-10).

 The Romans were pagan idol worshippers who took the gods of the Greeks and gave them Roman names.
-Accompanying the assortment of false gods was lascivious religious rituals and customs.
+Accompanying the assortment of false gods were lascivious religious rituals and customs.
 Temple prostitution, drunkenness and other vices that appealed to the flesh were common across the empire.
 Similar to the Greeks, the Romans worshipped mythological figures who freely gave in to carnal desires—deceiving, stealing, getting drunk and committing fornication, adultery, even rape!

 Today, millions of Americans, Britons and others claim to worship only one deity, the God of the Bible—yet their actions scream something quite different!